angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

-At the end of the day if there is something you don't understand, whether it is how to execute a pile, the decision made with keeping certain opening hands or why people are running only 3 of a certain card, please just ask!
+At the end of the day if there is something you don't understand, whether it is how to execute a pile, the decision made with keeping certain opening hands or why people are running only 3 of a certain card, just ask!
 Wwyd (What would you do?) scenarios are always a fun way to get people engaged in discussion and provide you with alternative insights if you are unsure on something specific.

-Whatever it is, if you have searched for it and cannot find what you need then please just ask someone!
+Whatever it is, if you have searched for it and cannot find what you need then just ask!
 Even if they don't know they might talk it through with you and you might be able to work together to solve it out.
 Or they may know someone who does know the answer.
 Either which way, the community is very chill and always willing to chip in.
 We all started somewhere!

 ## Scenarios